 Toni was diagnosed with stage four pancreatic cancer at 43 years old.

-Toni came to have a look around as part of an outpatient appointment.
-She needed direction and guidance even though she knew there was no ‘right’ way.
+Toni came to have a look around the hospice as part of an outpatient appointment.
+She needed direction and guidance on her next steps even though she knew there was no ‘right’ way.
 After that initial visit Toni came to the hospice regularly as she saw it as a safe place where her questions were answered.
 She was allowed to question everything and was given answers which provided reassurance.

 As a former nurse used to caring for others, the role of patient was difficult for Toni however when the need came for her to come to the hospice from hospital, once she needed to be an inpatient, it made her finally feel safe.